mahdi00khalili/ip-prefix-country-finder/README.md

 # Project Name

 ### Description
-This project is designed to [briefly explain the purpose, e.g., "help automate X task" or "provide functionality for Y process"].
-It aims to streamline and simplify the user workflow by providing [describe any specific capabilities if relevant].
+This project is designed to getting the list of coutires according to given ip perfix(x.y).

 ### Getting Started